Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Differential twisted -bordism and its Anderson dual

-\subsubsection{Differential twisted $\Spinc$-cobordism}
+\subsection{Differential twisted $\Spinc$-cobordism}

-Bunke-Schick-Schr\"oder-Wiethaup construct concrete differential cocycle models for $MU$ and Landweber-exact $MU_*$-modules \cite{bunke2009landweber}.
-Yamashita-Yonekura point out BSSW's construction can be directly generalized to cobordism theory of any structure group, and describe a tangential variant \cite{Yam1}.
-In this subsection, we construct a twisted cocycle model for differential twisted $\Spinc$-cobordism theory.
+For differential \textit{co}bordism, Bunke--Schick--Schr\"oder--Wiethaup~\cite{bunke2009landweber} construct concrete differential cocycle models for $MU$ and Landweber-exact $MU_*$-modules, and their constructions are generalized to cobordism theories of any (tangential) structure group by Yamashita--Yonekura \cite{Yam1}.
+Following their constructions, we describe a \textit{twisted} cocycle model for differential twisted $\Spinc$-cobordism theory in this subsection.

-We first recall the notion of stable relative tangent bundle in \cite{Yam1}.
+We begin by recalling the notion of stable relative tangent bundles~\cite{Yam1}.
 Let $p:N\to X$ be a map of relative dimension $r=\dim N-\dim X$.
 Choose a bundle map